silverstripe/webpack-config/README.md

 ## What this package gives you:
 For JS:
 * **externals.js**: Provides references to packages that are provided by silverstripe-admin or another core silverstripe module.
-This will tell your webpack to not include the package in your output file, that it is provided and and accessible through a global variable.
+This will tell your webpack to not include the package in your output file, that it is provided and accessible through a global variable.
 * **modules.js**: The common list of loaders for javascript which webpack should use to get a standard output build, such as babel and modernizr.
 * **plugins.js**: Plugins used by webpack, such as:
   * A global `Provide` call for `jQuery`